create3000/x_ite/docs/_posts/components/Texturing/MultiTextureTransform.md

 ## Overview

-MultiTextureTransform contains multiple TextureTransform nodes, for use by sibling ImageTexture MovieTexture or PixelTexture nodes.
+MultiTextureTransform contains multiple TextureTransform nodes, each provided for use by corresponding ImageTexture MovieTexture or PixelTexture nodes within a sibling MultiTexture node.

 The MultiTextureTransform node belongs to the **Texturing** component and its default container field is *textureTransform.* It is available since X3D version 3.0 or later.